Knowledge Wins soldier climbing a stack of books

 Award Description

 The Silas Palmer Fellowship provides an award of up to $5,000 to support research based on our collections.
-Recipients are expected to spend a minimum of ten days at the Hoover Institution Library & Archives directly accessing collection materials in the reading room, and complete their research and post-visit summary report within one year of being accepted into the cohort.
+Recipients are expected to spend a minimum of ten days at the Hoover Institution Library & Archives directly accessing collection materials in the reading room, and complete their research and post-visit summary report within the one year of the cohort.

 Eligibility & How to Apply